');

 What is the population of Coal Fork, WV?

-The population of Coal Fork, WV is 1,414 according to the latest Census data.
+The population of Coal Fork, WV is 1,414 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small town in West Virginia.

 What is the median household income in Coal Fork?